Kentish Town station: London Underground

+The station is also served by a night service on Friday and Saturday nights as part of the Night Tube.
+The station is served by a train every 15 minutes between High Barnet and Morden via Charing Cross.

 Connections

 London Buses routes 88, 134, 214, 393 and night route N20 serve the station.

 Incidents

-On 21 August 2020 a man was badly injured by a high-up sign that fell off Kentish Town station.
-The sign, with the logos of TfL and British Rail (visible in the image at the top of this page), had been reported as looking as if it was about to fall, but no action was taken at the time.
+On 21 August 2020 a man was hospitalised after he was hit by the TfL and British Rail sign, which fell off the façade of the entrance to Kentish Town station in high winds.
+The sign had been reported as looking as if it was about to fall, but no action had been taken.